sakusanpuwan/node.js/README.md

   "devDependencies": {}
 }
 ```

+where `index.js` is the entry point of the application.
+The `scripts` section allows you to define custom commands that can be run using `npm run <script-name>`.
+For example, `npm run start` will execute the command defined in the `start` script.

 ## package-lock.json
 - A JSON file that contains the exact version of each installed package and its dependencies.